Vacuum casting

 Reaction injection molding (RIM)

-RIM can produce a larger number of higher quality parts by injecting polyurethane resins into a hard mould at low pressure.
+RIM enables production of higher-quality parts at scale by injecting polyurethane resins into a durable mold under low pressure.

 Assembling